TheIoTLearningInitiative/CodeLabs/Kaminaljuyu/documentation/Arquitecture.md

 - What is our top priority?
   - Unprecedented access to data on neighborhood-scale air quality
   - Lower cost strategies to achieve air monitoring goals
-  - Engagement withcommunities, schools, industry
+  - Engagement with communities, schools, industry

 # Air Measurement Technologies